What is a Foster Parent? Things You Need to Know

 Are You Ready To Begin Your Foster Parent Journey?

 So many children are waiting for their foster parents.
-When you look at what is a foster parent or who is a foster parent, it is YOU!
+When you look at what it means to be a foster parent or who a foster parent is, it is you!
 You have all the traits we look for in a Foster Parent if you read down here.
-You want to learn, Want to help, and seek out experts to help them become great foster parents.
-We believe that Foster parents have thought about this journey for a while, sometimes years.
+You want to learn, want to help, and seek out experts to help them become great foster parents.
+We believe that Foster parents have thought about this journey for a while, sometimes for years.
 But when the time is right (not perfect, that time will never happen), but right, you will start to explore and then make the call to us.

 We are in no rush.
-We are ready when the time has to be right for you and your family.
+We are ready when the time is right for you and your family.
 Fostering is a serious journey.
 Virginia trusts you with a child's life, but you are trustworthy.
-Now that you know what a foster parent is, you are ready to take on this responsibility and give back in your way.
+Now that you know what a foster parent is, you are ready to take on this responsibility and give back in your own way.

 Yes, being a foster parent isn't the easiest role in the world.
 Still, with FosterVA and the Extra Special Parents team, you will receive training and 24/7 support throughout your journey.
 You are not alone, so contact FosterVA and get fostering today!